-\textsf{{\bf Abstract}: When drawing causal inference from observational data, there is always concern about unmeasured confounding.
+When drawing causal inference from observational data, there is almost always concern about unmeasured confounding.
 One way to tackle this is to conduct a sensitivity analysis.
 One widely-used sensitivity analysis framework hypothesizes the existence of a scalar unmeasured confounder U and asks how the causal conclusion would change were U measured and included in the primary analysis.
-Works along this line often make various parametric assumptions on U, for the sake of mathematical and computational simplicity.
-In this article, we substantively further this line of research by developing a valid sensitivity analysis that leaves the distribution of U unrestricted.
-Our semiparametric estimator has three desirable features compared to many existing methods in the literature.
-First, our method allows for a larger and more flexible family of models, and mitigates observable implications (\citealp{franks2019flexible}).
-Second, our methods work seamlessly with any primary analysis that models the outcome regression parametrically.
-Third, our method is easy to use and interpret.
+Work along this line often makes various parametric assumptions on U, for the sake of mathematical and computational convenience.
+In this article, we further this line of research by developing a valid sensitivity analysis that leaves the distribution of U unrestricted.
+Compared to many existing methods in the literature, our method allows for a larger and more flexible family of models, mitigates observable implications (\citealp{franks2019flexible}), and works seamlessly with any primary analysis that models the outcome regression parametrically.
 We construct both pointwise confidence intervals and confidence bands that are uniformly valid over a given sensitivity parameter space, thus formally accounting for unknown sensitivity parameters.
-We apply our proposed method on an influential yet controversial study of the causal relationship between war experiences and political activeness using observational data from Uganda. }
+We apply our proposed method on an influential yet controversial study of the causal relationship between war experiences and political activeness using observational data from Uganda.